panqec/panqec/README.md

 The above will run simulations for 50 trials each and save the results to the given output path.
 You can similarly ask for help for this command.
-If you try the above, it's likely you'll run out of memory.

-So you will need a cluster.
+To get complete results, you will appreciate a cluster.
 For large-scale simulations on clusters that use job schedulers such as slurm or pbs, you may run many of these jobs together in parallel over many cores and array jobs.